dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/Waydroid/Waydroid Setup.md

 ```

 > [!note] (Optional, NOT NEEDED)
 > If the command returns no output or is missing one of the modules, Waydroid will not work.
-On Arch Linux, the `linux-zen` kernel includes these modules by default.
-You may need to install it and reboot your system.
+On Arch Linux, the `linux`, `linux-lts` or `linux-zen` kernel includes these modules by default.
+You may need to install it and reboot your system. , it's possible with other kernals as well with the `binder_linux-dkms` package, refer to the arch wiki for more info
 > ```bash
-> sudo pacman -S --needed linux-zen
+> sudo pacman -S --needed linux
 > ```

 ---